gulfiliz/gulfiliz.github.io/_posts/2025-05-17-wittgenstein.md

-Between these two propositions: an attempt to draw the limits of language, thought, and the world — simultaneously.
+Between these two propositions: an attempt to draw the limits of language, thought, and the world, all at once.

 **The picture theory of meaning:**